tota999/sol2uml/README.md

 ## UML Associations

 Lines:
+- Solid lines for
-- Solid lines are used to link the contract types of storage (state) variables.
+    - link the contract types of storage (state) variables.
 This can be linked to contracts, interfaces or libraries.
-- Solid lines are also used for generalisations of contracts and abstract contracts.
+    - generalisations of contracts and abstract contracts.
-- Solid lines are also used for aggregated structs and enums
+    - aggregated structs and enums
+- Dashed lines for
-- Dashed lines are used or generalisations of interfaces.
+    - generalisations of interfaces.
-- Dash lines are also used for types of memory variables.
+    - types of memory variables.

 Heads/Tails:
-- An empty triangle head is used for generalisations of contracts, interfaces and abstract contracts.
+- An empty triangle head for generalisations of contracts, interfaces and abstract contracts.
-- An open arrow head is used for storage or memory variable dependencies
+- An open arrow head for storage or memory variable dependencies
-- A diamond tail is used for aggregations of structs and enums
+- A diamond tail for aggregations of structs and enums

+# Contribution

+To build the test contracts in this repository

+`npm run buildSol`

+To build the TypeScript files

+`npm run build`

+To run the Jest tests

+`npm run test`

 # About